Shameful. That’s the word.

 I felt better already.

-I reintroduced my Dutch oven to polite society with a whopper pot of venison carbonnade, made from the haunch of my son's first deer.
-I used Jonathon Miles's recipe from the Wild Chef, to which I added a green pepper and diced parsnips.
+I reintroduced my Dutch oven to polite society with a whopper pot of venison carbonnade, made from the haunch of my son’s first deer.
+I used Jonathon Miles’s recipe from the Wild Chef and added a green pepper and diced parsnips.
 Why?
 Because it just felt like a special day.

 Venison Carbonnade Recipe